YottaDB/YDBDoc/ProgGuide/isv.rst

 YottaDB initializes $ZGBLDIR to the translation of the environment variable ydb_gbldir.
 The value of the ydb_gbldir environment variable may include a reference to another environment variable.
 If ydb_gbldir is not defined, YottaDB initializes $ZGBLDIR to the value of the environment variable gtmgbldir, and if that is not defined, then to the empty string (:code:`""`).
 When $ZGBLDIR is the empty string, any attempt to access the global directory results in a :code:`ZGBLDIRUNDEF` error.

-$ZGBLDIR is a read-write Intrinsic Special Variable, (i.e., it can appear on the left side of the equal sign (=) in the argument to the SET command).
+$ZGBLDIR is a read-write Intrinsic Special Variable, (i.e., it can appear on the left side of the equal sign (=) in the argument to the `SET <commands.html#set>`_ command).
 SET $ZGBLDIR="" causes YottaDB to assign $ZGBLDIR using the same logic as at process startup.
 Newing $ZGBLDIR is the same as SET $ZGBLDIR="", which as just noted may change its value.
-As with NEWed local variables, QUIT restores the prior value in effect at the time of call.
+As with all `NEWed <commands.html:new>`_ local variables, `QUIT <commands.html#quit>`_ restores the prior value in effect at the time of call.
 A $ZGBLDIR value may include an environment variable.

 Setting $ZGBLDIR sets the environment variable `ydb_cur_gbldir <../AdminOpsGuide/basicops.html#>`_ to the new value of $ZGBLDIR.
 This allows a child process to decide whether to use the current global directory of the parent or the :code:`$ydb_gbldir`/ :code:`$gtmgbldir` at parent process startup.